RobertBurrellDonkin/library-management-system/README.md

 # Assumptions And Design Decisions

-## Versions
+## System Requirements
+### Java
-* Java 8 is now end of life, has known security vulnerability and is not supported by SpringBoot 3.
-The language used is consistently **Java 8+** (rather than **Java 8**).
+  * is now end of life (as is Spring Boot 2),
+  * has known security vulnerabilities,
+  * and is not supported by SpringBoot 3.
+* The language the spec uses is consistently **Java 8+** (rather than **Java 8**).
-  * **Let's assume Java 17 is an acceptable compromise.**
+    * **Let's assume Java 17 is acceptable.**

 ## Organisation
+### Project Layout
+* Let's assume that this solution is intended to be deployed as a component within a system of **collaborating microservices** perhaps orchestrated by Kubernetes on a service mesh such as Istio.
-* Let's assume that library is intended to be reused at the microservice level by calling the RESTful API, rather than as a Java library.
-So no need for a multi-module set up.
+  * In this sort of **microservices architecture**, domain logic and functionality will be reused at the microservices level (rather than the library level).
+In this case, by calling the RESTful endpoints, as opposed to import library code.
-* This project may well be too small to justify this, but I like to organise using packages.
-* I'm from the minimal comments school of thought but the spec has
-* Looking ahead
-* Going be relying on equals to have domain meaning so let's test
+* A multi-module project isn't needed for a thin microservice such as this, and we do not expect other projects to depend on code from this project.
+* We'll adopt a single module project design.
+* Consistency is important when maintaining projects within a finely grained microservice architecture.
+Developers without recent familiarity with a particular project need to be able to get up to speed quickly.
+Consistency in packaging conventions facilities this process.
+  * Let's assume that these conventions are reasonably standard with a slight bias towards a flatter structure.
+  * I lead towards a finely grained microservice architecture.
+Overly deep package structures indicating overly complex microservice may be a *code smell* highlighting a microservice which has drift from the path of single responsibility and a system which is failing to appropriately separate concerns.

 ## Domain
 * We could model Book as a value object using a Record.
 This lends itself to an